shopware/docs/guides/plugins/plugins/storefront/add-custom-pagelet.md

 ## Adding custom pagelet

-Bssically a pagelet is created exactly like a page: You need a pagelet loader, a pagelet struct to hold the data and a pagelet loaded event.
+Basically a pagelet is created exactly like a page: You need a pagelet loader, a pagelet struct to hold the data and a pagelet loaded event.

 Since creating this kind of classes is explained in detail in our guide about [adding a custom page](add-custom-page), it is not going to be explained here in detail again.
 Yet, there's some differences worth mentioning: